botanalytics/docs/docs/metrics/audience/activity/active-users/daily-over-monthly.md

 The ratio can inform decisions regarding user retention and engagement strategies, especially when observing trends in daily and monthly engagement.

-Content and Feature Enhancements: Businesses can use fluctuations in the ratio as a signal to consider content updates or feature improvements.
+#### Content and Feature Enhancements

+Businesses can use fluctuations in the ratio as a signal to consider content updates or feature improvements.

+### Summary

 In summary, Daily Over Monthly Active Users is a metric that measures the intensity of daily engagement with a chatbot relative to monthly engagement.
 It is valuable for assessing overall performance, understanding user behavior, and making data-driven decisions to optimize user engagement strategies.